 How it Works

-You may be referred on for ongoing counselling following your initial brief consultation.
+One of the options following this first consultation is an individual counselling appointment.
 Each counselling session lasts about 50 minutes, where you will have an opportunity to talk about what is going on for you.
 Counsellors will not be able to provide instant solutions but will listen and facilitate an increasing awareness of yourself and your choice of possibilities.
 To come for counselling takes courage as it involves facing up to your difficulties and asking someone else for help.
 It is not a sign of weakness but a sign that you are taking steps to address any problems you are experiencing.

+Your counsellor, in partnership with you, will decide at the end of each counselling session if another counselling session is required.
 For most students who come to see us, 1-4 sessions are sufficient in helping them mobilise their resources and get back on track.
-If you need further sessions you may continue in individual (maximum 8 sessions in each academic year) or be referred to our group programme, workshops or online programmes.
+If you need further sessions, your counsellor will explore options with you - additional counselling support here or referral to an external counsellor or to one of our groups, workshops, or online programmes.

 Sessions are booked fortnightly to give you an opportunity to test out new ways of thinking and trying out new behaviours in your day to day living.

+The client-counsellor relationship is confidential.
+This means that what you say to your counsellor is not disclosed to anyone outside the Counselling Service.
 Where you have been referred to the Service by College staff, your counsellor will let them know you have attended but no content of your sessions will be disclosed.
-With your consent we can talk to people on your behalf if you wish.
+With your consent, we can talk to people on your behalf if you wish.

 1. If the counsellor is concerned about the risk of harm to you or a third party.
 In these circumstances your counsellor will make every effort to discuss this with you and involve you in the disclosure process.